-Having lived in Vietnam, Cambodia, and Thailand for the past 11 years, I finally got a chance to visit Laos and was struck by the natural beauty of the country ― everything from waterfalls to rivers to caves to large swaths of undeveloped, unfarmed land ― a rarity in the region.
+Having lived in Vietnam, Cambodia, and Thailand for the past 11 years, I finally got a chance to visit Laos.
+I was struck by the natural beauty of the country–here was everything from waterfalls to rivers to caves to large swaths of undeveloped, unfarmed land ― a true rarity in the region.

 Everywhere I went, I asked locals, expats, and chefs what they thought no visitor to Laos should leave without trying.
-Would Lao food fall more towards “unrefined” or “rustic?”
+Here’s what they recommended:

 1. Klao niaw (Sticky rice)

 The foundation of all Lao meals is rice.
 Most Laos prefer sticky to steamed white rice.
 On average, Laos each 345 pounds of rice per person yearly, more than any other country.
 Because sticky rice takes longer to digest than regular white rice, people can go longer without eating.
 That’s an important advantage in an agrarian society like Laos.

 “On average, Laos each 345 pounds of rice per person yearly, more than any other country.”

 Expect to see a small woven basket of sticky rice at every meal.
 Rolled by hand into small balls, the balls are then dipped into food and sauces like jeow, a dry, non-oily chili paste with a bit of buffalo skin mixed in, and eaten with the fingers.

 Chef Deinla from Phu Doi Restaurant in Luang Prabang explains the secret to making perfect sticky rice: “Soak the uncooked glutinous rice overnight.
 Then wash it several times before steaming in a bamboo basket.
 Halfway through the steaming process, gently flip the rice over”.